To get ahead you have to stay informed.

 Wondering if there's a way to stick with a savings account but earn a better return?
 Consider a high-yield savings account.

 With a high-yield savings account, you may potentially earn interest or dividends at a rate that's 10-25 times higher than that of a traditional savings account thanks to a bigger initial deposit.
-Most often, you can even open a high-yield savings account at the same financial institution where you have your other accounts, making it easier to transfer your money.
+Most often, you can even open a high-yield savings account at the same financial institution where you have your other accounts, making it easier to save with automatic transfers to savings.

 Certificates vs. Money Market Accounts